 As well as research into Islamic gardens, you have looked into the scale of environmental concern British Muslims have.
 What kind of state did you find the environmental movement amongst British Muslims in the UK?

 I think the following quote from the conclusion of the paper we wrote for the Journal for the Study of Religion, Nature and Culture – Are British Muslims ‘Green’?
 An Overview of Environmental Activism among Muslims in Britain – best answers this question..

 So, are British Muslims ‘green’?
 The answer is both ‘yes’ and ‘no’.
 Visit nearly any inner-city area in Britain with a large Muslim population and it is evident that the messages of conservation and environmental stewardship that Muslim environmentalists derive from the Qur’an and Hadith are not reflected in the actual behaviour of many British Muslims.

 Unkempt urban areas often reflect socio-economic deprivation and a lack of engagement in activities that promote environmental conservation.
 On the other hand, the findings of our research also demonstrate the emergence of a new generation of British Muslim environmental activists who are using their energy and knowledge to argue that being a ‘good Muslim’ must involve environmental responsibility.

 In the Middle East, there are real concerns about the growing scarcity of water.
 As such, do you think it is justifiable to be building gardens which rely heavily on water?

 In September 2011, the tenth International Permaculture Conference and Convergence, IPC10, which was held in Jordan around the theme of water.
-During the conference, projects in the Jordan Valley and around the Dead Sea using permaculture and Islamic environmentally inspired designs were highlighted as a positive response to the growing water crisis in the region.
+During the conference, projects in the Jordan Valley and around the Dead Sea using permaculture, regenerative agriculture and Islamic environmentally-inspired designs were highlighted as a positive response to the growing water crisis in the region.

-For more on environmental issues in MENA see:
+For more on environmental issues in the Middle East see: